Sean-0314/Project-1/Interview_Questions.md

 It’s kind of like setting up the storefront on black friday, only to save the unlocking of the front doors until the very last moment, when everything else is in place.

-(PART 5) A solution like this is very scalable.
+A solution like this is scalable.
 In fact, all of the Ansible environment is quickly scalable for expansions, as well as unlikely contractions as needed.
 When it comes to using a jump box, there are better (or more secure) solutions.
 A jump box is a way to remotely control environments through an SSH connection.
 This allows one person,